The Crumbling Empire

 The Emperor will see you, now.

-In the book The Making of Return of the Jedi, this scene is labeled as Scene 70 and was shot on Friday, February 19, 1982.
+In the book The Making of Return of the Jedi, this scene is labeled as Scene 70 and was shot on February 19, 1982.
 Here’s the description:

 Scene 70 is the corridor to the Emperor’s tower and the Elevator and is three lines of dialogue long.
 An officer tells Vader that he cannot enter.
-Vader chokes him and convinces him that vader should, indeed, see the Emperor.
+Vader chokes him and convinces him that Vader should, indeed, see the Emperor.

 November: 1982, San Rafael.
 According to Howard Kazanjian, Scene 70 has now been cut from the picture, partly because of the running time and partly because it doesn’t move the action along.
 The scenes of Vader choking people are now almost classics, but Kazanjian says that there are lots of other scenes to make up for this one.